mhmunter/EmployeeGenerator/README.md

 ## Discription:
 - A program that will use command line to prompts to create a professional tem listing.
+Once your team is created in the team.html you can see visual representation by running on default browser.

 ## **Usage**
 <ol>